osrf/uctf/doc/run_cloud/readme.md

 # Or, to log messages from the gold team:
 # ./acs_net_logger.py record br-gold /path/to/file.log
 ```

+Do not expect these scripts to show much output.

 ## Launch the payload machines
 1. You can launch a payload machine for each team by pressing the blue or gold LAUNCH A PAYLOAD button.